 The Hornsby Art Prize is an annual art award and exhibition organised and sponsored by Hornsby Shire Council and delivered in partnership with the Hornsby Art Society.
 The Hornsby Art Prize is aimed at encouraging the creative talents of people and providing a showcase for their works.
-Sally’s piece “The Bus Stop”, 100x100cm, oil on canvas has been named a FINALIST for 2017.
-For more information about the prize go to: http://www.hornsby.nsw.gov.au/my-lifestyle/arts-and-culture/hornsby-art-prize.
+The prize is open to artists from across Australia.
+Sally is delighted to have her painting “The Orange Ute”, 100x100cm, oil on canvas, selected as a finalist for 2019.
+For more information about this annual art prize go to: https://www.hornsby.nsw.gov.au/lifestyle/arts-and-culture/hornsby-art-prize.

 - Art Images Gallery Adelaide 2018

 - Fellia Melas Gallery – March 2018

 - Around Town 2017